Carreau/phd-dissertation/parts/part3.rst

 .. |nu| replace:: :math:`\nu`

-In which |nu| is the Poisson ratio and allow the conversion from shear to elastic modulus.
+In which |nu| is the Poisson ratio that allows the conversion from shear to elastic modulus.
 Previous study have investigated the non-linear stiffening of such actin network for large deformation :cite:`Semmrich2008` and found that in our condition, the linear description of theses networks holds to describe the actin-cloud.

-Using :cite:`Morse1998a` allow us to express the entanglement length as a function of other parameters : :math:`L_e\approx L_p^{1/5} \rho^{-2/5}`.
-We can reduce the expression of the young modulus to a function of the following parameters :
+Similar to :cite:`Morse1998a` we express the entanglement length as a function of persistence length and filaments density: :math:`L_e\approx L_p^{1/5} \rho^{-2/5}`.
+We can reduce the expression of the Young's modulus to a function of the following parameters :

     - The Poisson Ratio |nu|,
     - The persistence lenght of actin filaments :math:`L_p`
-    - The mesh size of the network :math:`\xi_0`
+    - The mesh size of the network :math:`\xi_0^2 = \rho_0`
     - The "size" of the cloud, for which we use the distance at which the force is first significant :math:`d_0`

-We need also the consideration that for a general compressible material, the only variable that can change during compression is the density :math:`\rho` which could be made to depend on the corrected distance :math:`\rho \to
+We need also the consideration that for a general compressible material, the only variable that changes during compression is the density :math:`\rho` which could be made to depend on the corrected distance :math:`\rho \to
 \rho(d_c)`